Bugs, Birds and Beasts Day

 Bugs, Birds and Beasts Day is a nature activity day organised by Imperial College London.
 It is aimed at families, children and anyone with an enthusiasm for nature and wildlife.

-The next free, open to all event will take place in Summer 2023.
+This year's free, open to all event will take place on 30 July 2024.

 We look forward to seeing you there!